 The Georgia Health Care Association/Georgia Center for Assisted Living (GHCA/GCAL) is a non-profit association of skilled nursing care centers, assisted living centers, and home & community based case managers called SOURCE.
 The association represents 95% of skilled nursing care centers in Georgia.
 It represents the best interests of patients, residents and consumers as well as owners, administrators, and other personnel.
 GHCA/GCAL strives to enhance the ability of our members to provide competent and compassionate care to meet the ever changing health care needs of Georgia’s infirm, elderly and disabled citizens.
+GHCA/GCAL is proud to also represent a growing base of companies that share a genuine interest with GHCA/GCAL in furthering the quality of long term and post-acute care and the success of the profession.
+GHCA/GCAL Associate Members support programs and services that bring improvements to long term care and help to create strategies to address a variety of profession-related issues including revised policies and regulations, staffing shortages, Medicare and Medicaid, tort reform and quality advancement.

 GHCA/GCAL is committed to continuously improve the quality of life of all persons requiring post-acute care and long term health care.
 To achieve these goals, GHCA/GCAL works closely with government agencies and other trade and professional associations in developing, amending, and implementing, sound legislation, regulatory policies, and standards of care.